Q: Why should we list our home for sale with you?

 Q: Why do your homes sell so fast?
 Do you price them too low?

 Absolutely not.
-Most of our listings sell at full price.
+The majority of our listings sell at full price.
 We make it our business to know the market, so we can ensure we get the highest possible price for our sellers.
-Our homes typically sell two and a half times faster than the average agent because of the effective marketing we do.
+Our homes typically sell two and a half times faster than the average agent because of our well tuned marketing strategies.
 We accomplish this by first doing a supply/demand analysis in the immediate area for any home we consider marketing.

 All agents have access to the same market information.
 It is the evaluation of what that information means to the marketing of a home that matters.
 X-rays mean nothing until they are evaluated by a competent doctor.
 Similarly, knowing what the market is doing in any area affects both the marketing time and value.
 Factors like area, demand, condition, pricing, accessibility, and agent choice all affect a home’s time on market.